-The scenario is all too common – you’ve just run a site audit with your favorite SEO tool and you were alerted to the fact, yet again, that hundreds, thousands, or millions of pages on the website in question are missing meta descriptions.
+You’ve run a site audit with a crawl using your favorite SEO tool.
+All seemed well, but then you’re alerted to the fact that hundreds, thousands, or millions of pages on the website in question are missing meta descriptions.

-Before you tell your manager that you must spend the next month head-down writing 155-character descriptions for every single webpage on the website, consider the case that it may be in your best interest for some webpages to not have a meta description.
+You could tell your manager that you must spend the next month head-down writing 155-character descriptions for every webpage on the site.
+But is that really the best use of your time?

 5 Reasons You May Not Want to Write That Meta Description

-Google Is Constantly Testing & Changing the Way It Presents Search Results
+Google is Constantly Testing & Changing the Way Search Results Appear

-It takes a significant amount of time to optimize around these changes, and most websites would’ve been better off during this test period with no meta description rather than a too-short or too-long one.
+It takes a significant amount of time to optimize around these changes, and most websites would’ve been better off during this test period with no meta description rather than one that was too long or too short.

-Although Google recommends to “Make sure that every page on your site has a meta description,” they also state that their use of the tag in creating search result pages is light at best.
+Although Google recommends that you “Make sure that every page on your site has a meta description,” they also state that their use of the tag in creating search result pages is light at best.

 “Google will sometimes use the <meta> description tag from a page to generate a search results snippet, if we think it gives users a more accurate description than would be possible purely from the on-page content.”

-Meta descriptions are the sort of thing that must be selectively focused on – and sometimes ignored.
+Meta descriptions are the sort of thing that must be selectively focused on.
+That means sometimes selectively ignoring them, too.

 Google Usually Writes Its Own Description Snippet

-Google usually writes its own description snippet, even if you provide a meta description.
+Google almost always writes its own description snippet, even if you provide a meta description.

-A Yoast study, comparing the before and after of Google’s description length change, found that in two-thirds of the cases, Google used words from the first paragraph of content on the page to create a description for the snippet.
+A Yoast study comparing the before and after of Google’s description length change found that in two-thirds of cases, Google used words from the first paragraph of content on the page to create a description for the snippet.

-Time may be better spent optimizing the first paragraph rather than optimizing meta description tags if the goal is to influence description snippets.
+Your time may be better spent optimizing the first paragraph rather than optimizing meta description tags, if the goal is to influence description snippets.

 The more you say in the snippet, the greater chance of reducing the mystery of what is behind the click, for good but often for bad.